 The details: Williams College Museum of Art is located right off of route 2 in downtown Williamstown, Massachusetts.
 It is open from 10 to 5 pm every day, and 10 to 8 pm on Thursdays.
 During the winter months (from September to May), the museum is closed on Wednesdays.
 Admission is always free.

-These three family-friendly art museums are all within a ten-mile radius, making it easy to embark on a creative and inspiring vacation without a lot of hassle.
-Whether you’re planning a weekend getaway or embarking on a family road trip, be sure to check out this little corner of Massachusetts for world-famous art in a gorgeous setting.
+These awesome family-friendly museums in the Berkshires are all within a 30-mile radius, making it easy to embark on a creative and inspiring vacation without a lot of hassle.
+Whether you’re planning a weekend getaway or embarking on a family road trip, be sure to check out this little corner of Massachusetts for world-famous art and culture in a gorgeous setting.